uncbiag/OCT-FDFD/README.md

 ### Putting it all together

-Now that we know how to simulate an electric field that passes through a device, how can we use this to create a signal as it would be received by an OCT device?
+Now that we know how to simulate an electric field that passes through a medium, how can we use this to create a signal as it would be received by an OCT device?

 It is relevant to now define the difference between the Scattered Field and the Total Field in the simulation.
 The Total Field is where our device is, and where we can see how the light moves and interacts with the materials in it.
 On the other hand, the scattered field is the electric field that goes out of the simulation after light has traversed through the material.
 That is, the scattered field is what a device like OCT would capture.
 In the following figure, the scattered field is denoted as $E_ref$